istio/istio.io/content/en/blog/2019/webhook/index.md

 target_release: 1.4
 ---

 Istio has two webhooks: Galley and Sidecar Injector.
-Both of them are critical to Istio, with Galley validating Kubernetes resources and Sidecar Injector injecting Istio sidecar containers.
+Both of them are crucial for Istio, with Galley validating Kubernetes resources and Sidecar Injector injecting Istio sidecar containers.